Become a LP

-The system is built around a LP token, issued as Swingby BTC ("sbBTC") that represents a stake in the total liquidity of the protocol.
-This token runs on Ethereum as an ERC20 compliant token that can be incorporated and traded in other DeFi protocols.
+The system is built around an LP token, issued as Swingby BTC ("sbBTC") that represents a stake in the total liquidity of the protocol.
+This token runs on Ethereum as an ERC20 token that can be incorporated and traded in other DeFi protocols.

 Unlike many other DeFi protocols like Uniswap or Balancer, the liquidity provision is unilateral and one-sided.
 Participants wishing to lock their BTC/WBTC tokens need to deposit their tokens in a specific address by interacting with a contract that has been deployed on Ethereum.

 When a liquidity provider deposits BTC or WBTC in the float pools, an sbBTC token is minted to their Ethereum wallet based on the price of the LP relative to BTC.
-It represents a stake of the total liquidity available in the pool.
-For liquidity deposits, a fee can apply if there is an imbalance in the pool quantities, as defined by its ratio relative to the total quantities held in a two-asset pool.
+It represents a stake in the total liquidity available in the pool.

-We have set withdrawal fees to 0.50% to incentivize keep staking for remain LP for any withdrawal of sbBTC
+We have set withdrawal fees to 0.20% to incentivize keep staking for remaining LP for any withdrawal of sbBTC

 Liquidity providers receive 34% of each swap fee (excluding network fees like gas).
 This percentage is shared proportionally based on the respective stakes for each liquidity provider.